 As much as I love the warmer weather, I love it when the days start to get a little cooler, and even better, when it rains.
 Why?
 Because it's perfect soup weather.
-In summer, especially a hot Brisbane summer, it's too hot for soups, so the moment there is a rainy miserable day I rejoice and make soup.
+In summer, especially a hot Brisbane summer, it's too hot for soups.
+So the moment there is a rainy, miserable day, I rejoice and make soup!

-The recipe for this Honey Roasted Butternut Pumpkin soup uses lovely butternut pumpkin (otherwise known as butternut squash to my northern hemisphere readers).
-Butternut pumpkin is my favourite pumpkin, I love it’s deliciously nutty sweetness, which is perfectly complimented with the honey when roasted.
+The recipe for this Honey Roasted Butternut Pumpkin soup uses lovely butternut pumpkin (otherwise known as butternut squash, to my northern hemisphere readers).
+Butternut pumpkin is my favourite pumpkin.
+I love its deliciously nutty sweetness—which is perfectly complimented with the honey when roasted.

-After a long summer do you look forward to the days when it starts to get cooler so you can enjoy soup, like me?
+After a long summer, do you look forward to the days when it starts to get cooler so you can enjoy soup, like me?

 Honey Roasted Butternut Pumpkin Soup

-- 1/4 cup of honey
+- ¼ cup honey

-- 1/2 teaspoon of grated nutmeg
+- ½ tsp grated nutmeg

-- 3 tablespoons of olive oil
+- 3 tbsp olive oil

 - sea salt and freshly cracked black pepper to taste

-- 2 brown onions, chopped
+- 2 brown onions chopped

-- 3 cloves of garlic
+- 3 cloves garlic

-- 2 sticks of celery, chopped
+- 2 sticks celery chopped

-- 1.25 litres of vegetable stock
+- 1.25 litres vegetable stock

-- 1 tablespoon of chopped rosemary
+- 1 tbsp chopped rosemary

-- 2 tablespoons of cream
+- 2 tbsp cream

-- Preheat the oven to 180 degrees Celsius (350 Fahrenheit).
+- Preheat the oven to 180°C/350°F.

-- Place the pumpkin in a baking tray and cover with 2 tablespoons of the olive oil, nutmeg, honey, salt and pepper.
+- Place the pumpkin in a baking tray and cover with 2 tablespoons of the olive oil, nutmeg, honey, salt, and pepper.
 Toss to ensure the pumpkin is coated evenly and roast in the oven until the pumpkin is softened and cooked through.
 Set aside.

-- In a large stock pot heat 1 tablespoon of olive oil over a medium low heat and add the onion, garlic and celery.
+- In a large stock pot, heat 1 tablespoon of olive oil over a medium low heat and add the onion, garlic, and celery.
 Cook until the onion is softened and golden.
-Reduce the heat if necessary, to stop the onion burning.
+Reduce the heat, if necessary, to stop the onion burning.

 - Add the pumpkin to the pot along with the stock and rosemary.
-Stir to combine and then blend with a stick blender until smooth.
-Alternately pour the mixture into a blender and blend until smooth.
+Stir to combine, and then blend with a stick blender until smooth.
+Alternately, pour the mixture into a blender and blend until smooth.